yesheng86/play-metronome/README.md

 # play-metronome
-It is a minimalist style metronome app available on iPhone/iPad.
-It's 2D graphic is drawn purely with bezier curve.
-It imitates functionality of physical Nikko brand metronome with user-configurable colors.
-It supports off-screen playing.
-This project was developed in year 2014.
+Play metronome is a minimalist iOS metronome app with UI entirely drawn using Bézier curves without any textures, allowing the app to maintain an extremely small size.
+Meanwhile, it possesses all the features of a fully-fledged metronome app.